Halle Berry Gives Instagram Followers Unique View Of Her Glammed Up Look, Shares Some Huge News

-Halle Berry is giving fans a unique point of view for her glammed up look — and sharing some huge news about her latest project.
+Halle Berry is giving fans a unique point of view for her glammed up look, and also sharing some huge news about her latest project.

-The actress took to Instagram on Friday to show a picture of herself sporting a stylish look and pointing straight into the camera.
+The actress took to Instagram on Friday to show a picture of herself sporting a stylish look and pointing straight at the camera.
 The snap gave a very up-close view of her arm and the large ring she wore on her middle finger.
 While the unique perspective of the shot covered up much of Berry’s body, in the caption she tagged a stylist and makeup artist.

 In the caption, she also shared some huge news about the destination for her new project, the movie Bruised.
 The project has been more than two years in the making, but has reached the finish line and just had a big development.

-Variety had reported earlier on Friday that the movie, a drama about an MMA fighter trying to make a comeback in the sport while aiming for redemption as a mother, is finalizing a deal for a reported $20 million with Netflix for the worldwide distribution rights.
+Variety had reported earlier on Friday that the movie, a drama about an MMA fighter trying to make a comeback in the sport while aiming for redemption as a mother, is finalizing a reported $20 million deal with Netflix for the worldwide distribution rights.

 As the report noted, Berry had been screening the movie as a work-in-progress at the Toronto Film Festival.
 The actress-turned-director’s glammed up look appeared to be in support of the film, which has gotten some acclaim at the festival.